Ada-Developers-Academy/C3Projects--VideoStoreAPI/pseudoRoutes.md

 - need to provide column name, number, and offset

 GET '/customers/:id'
-- returns customer object, which has two objects: current and past
+- returns an object for that customer, which has two objects: current and past
+  - each of current and past contain a collection of movie objects
+  - see resources card on Trello for image of architecture
 - need to provide: customer id

+## Movies

+GET '/movies'
+- returns an object of all movie objects

+GET '/movies/:sort_by/:number/:offset'
+- returns select collection of movie objects
+- columns are: title, release_date